MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/windows-security-model.md

 Group Everyone (S-1-1-0)

 When comparing a file ACL to an access token, the system first looks for an ACE for user Jim in the file’s ACL.
 None appears, so next it looks for an ACE for the Accounting group.
-As shown in the previous table, an ACE for the Accounting group appears as the first entry in the file’s ACL, so Jim'’s process is granted the right to write or delete the file and the comparison stops.
+As shown in the previous table, an ACE for the Accounting group appears as the first entry in the file’s ACL, so Jim’s process is granted the right to write or delete the file and the comparison stops.
 If the ACE for the Legal group instead preceded the ACE for the Accounting group in the ACL, the process would be denied write, append, and delete access to the file.

 **Example 2: Comparing an ACL to a restricted token**